-- 4. Check Enable Line Crossing Detection.

-- 5. Optional: Check Save VCA Picture to save the captured pictures of line crossing detection.

-- 6. Optional: Check Enable AI by Device.

-The device will analyze the video, and cameras only transmit video stream.
+- 4. Check Enable Line Crossing Detection. - 5.
+Optional: Check Save VCA Picture to save the captured pictures of line crossing detection. - Optional: Check Enable AI by Device.The device will analyze the video, and cameras only transmit video stream. - 7.
+Optional: Set Shield Area if Enable AI by Device is checked.

-After a shield area is set, the device will not analysis target behavior in the area, so that the perimeter protection events will not be triggered within the area.
+After a shield area is set, the device will not analyze target behavior in the area, so that the perimeter protection events will not be triggered within the area.

-- · Shield area is only valid for the selected camera. - After a shield area is set, it will take effect for all perimeter protection events, including line crossing detection, intrusion detection, region entrance detection, and region exiting detection. - 1) Click Shield Area. - 2) Check Enable Shield Area. - 3) Select Shield Area. - 4) Click Draw Area, and draw a quadrilateral in the preview window. - 5) Right click your mouse to finish drawing. - 6) Click OK. - 8.
-Set the line crossing detection rules and detection areas. - 1) Select an arming area. - 2) Select Direction as A<->B, A->B, or A<-B.
+- Shield area is only valid for the selected camera. - After a shield area is set, it will take effect for all perimeter protection events, including line crossing detection, intrusion detection, region entrance detection, and region exiting detection. - 1) Click Shield Area. - 2) Check Enable Shield Area. - 3) Select Shield Area. - 4) Click Draw Area, and draw a quadrilateral in the preview window. - 5) Right click your mouse to finish drawing. - 6) Click OK. - 8.
+Set the line crossing detection rules and detection areas. - 1) Select an arming area.

+2) Select Direction as A<->B, A->B, or A<-B.